 Here’s a quick breakdown of Honda bikes in Nepal.

-- Honda Shine: Honda Shine is the best-selling commuter in Nepal.
-It is known for its reliability and fuel-efficient engine that meets all commuting duties.
-Thanks to the new BS6 upgrades, it gets much-awaited quality-of-life upgrades that enhance its overall offering.
+- Honda Shine: It is the best-selling commuter, known for its reliability and fuel-efficient engine.
+It gets much-awaited quality-of-life upgrades that enhance its overall offering.

-- Honda Hornet: Honda Hornet is a modern streetfighter that promises uncompromising performance, precise handling, and responsive pickup performance.
-Hornet 2.0 builds on the value offered by Hornet 160R, and manages to take things a step further.
+- Honda Hornet: It is a modern streetfighter with uncompromising performance, precise handling, and responsive pickup performance.

-- Honda NX: Honda NX is a dual-sport adventure offering built on the Hornet DNA.
+- Honda NX: It is a dual-sport adventure built on the Hornet DNA.
 It offers a unique blend of adventure styling and urban practicality.

-- Honda XR: Honda XR continues to be on popular dual-sports offering, known for its durability and performance.
-The new update brings huge quality-of-life improvements including the much-needed LED Headlamp and Digital meter.
+- Honda XR: It continues to be on popular dual-sports offering, known for its durability and performance.

-- Honda CB350: Honda CB350 is a modern retro-styled motorcycle, combining classic aesthetics with signature Japanese refinements.
-It is an update to the Highness 350, featuring quality-of-life improvements.
+- Honda CB350: It is a modern retro-styled motorcycle that combines classic aesthetics with signature Japanese refinements.

 Honda Bikes Price in Nepal 2025